opendxl/opendxl-client-python/README.md

 * Download the [Latest Release](https://github.com/opendxl/opendxl-client-python/releases/latest)
 * Extract the release .zip file
 * View the `README.html` file located at the root of the extracted files.
-  * This file will link to additional documentation which includes installation instructions, API details, and samples.
+  * The `README` links to additional documentation which includes installation instructions, API details, and samples.